sap-tutorials/devtoberfest-2022/tutorials/devtoberfest-week-5-codingchallenge/devtoberfest-week-5-codingchallenge.md

 ![Devtoberfest](Devtoberfest.jpg)

-This tutorial is part of the Devtoberfest 2021, a celebration of and for Developers.
-For more information, see [Devtoberfest 2021 on GitHub](https://github.com/SAP-samples/devtoberfest-2021#readme).
+This web page is part of [Devtoberfest 2021](https://github.com/SAP-samples/devtoberfest-2021#readme), a celebration of and for Developers.

 ---